netauth/docs/src/commands/entities/modify-meta.md

 ## Usage

 The modify-meta command alters the flat fields associated with an entity's meta-data.
-The calling entity must either posses the appropriate capability, `MODIFY_ENTITY_META`, or the change must be requested by the entity itself.
+The calling entity must posses the appropriate capability, `MODIFY_ENTITY_META`.

 Only fields specified will be changed, so there is no need to re-specify a field who's value will remain the same.